NIAMS Policy for Acceptance of Letters of Request (LORs) for Large Grants

-This Notice announces a change in the procedures by which the NIAMS considers requests for acceptance of grant applications that request $500,000 or more in direct costs for any project year.
+This policy has been updated to change the procedures by which the NIAMS considers Letters of Request (LORs) for acceptance of grant applications that request $500,000 or more in direct costs (excluding consortium F&A costs) in any one-year budget period within a competitive segment.
+The new procedure requires use of the NIH Prior Approval Module in the eRA Commons.

-The most recent NIH policy on the acceptance of applications requesting direct costs of $500,000 or more for any one year states that effective with the January 1, 2002, receipt dates, NIH requires applicants to seek agreement to accept assignment from Institute/Center staff at least 6 weeks prior to the anticipated submission.
-Applicants proposing clinical trials with budgets of $500,000 or more for any one year should request the agreement at least 10 weeks in advance.
+The NIH policy states that applicants are required to seek agreement to accept assignment from Institute/Center staff at least 6 weeks prior to the anticipated application submission.
+NIAMS policy requires that applicants proposing clinical trials with budgets of $500,000 or more for any one year should request the agreement at least 10 weeks in advance.

-Previously, the NIAMS accepted such large budget applications during two of the three grant cycles each fiscal year.
-Under this revised policy, the NIAMS will consider acceptance of requests for all three grant cycles.
-All applicants interested in submitting an application with $500,000 or more in direct costs for any year should contact the appropriate NIAMS Program Director well in advance of submitting the application and the formal Request for Acceptance.
+The NIAMS will consider acceptance of LORs for all three grant cycles.
+All applicants interested in submitting an application with $500,000 or more in direct costs for any year should contact the appropriate NIAMS Program Director well in advance of submitting the application and the formal LOR.

-- This policy applies to new, resubmission (A1), renewal, and revision applications (definitions).
+- This policy applies to every investigator-initiated new, resubmission (amended), renewal (competing continuation), and revision (competing supplement) application.

-- The submission cycle requested by the applicant in the Letter of Request does not obligate the NIAMS to accept an application for that cycle.
-NIAMS staff may determine that the application should be submitted for a different receipt date, and should this be the case, it will be indicated to the applicant in the NIAMS decision letter.
+- The submission cycle requested by the applicant in the LOR does not obligate the NIAMS to accept an application for that cycle.
+NIAMS staff may determine that the application should be submitted for a different receipt date, and should this be the case, it will be communicated to the applicant in the NIAMS decision letter.

 - The intended application submission date.